m19o/M19O.github.io/_posts/2023-11-24-Attacking AWS Cloudtrail 101.md

 <img src="https://i.ibb.co/jV9WT5P/9.png" alt="9" border="0">

-1. This request can be done with the CLi all you need is the cookies to send it authenticated
+2. This request can be done with the CLi all you need is the cookies.

 <img src="https://i.ibb.co/S0M5BmT/10.png" alt="10" border="0">